Part One: The Teaching

 Why community heals

 Humans are mammals.
 Mammals co-regulate.
-This means: our nervous systems calibrate against each other.
-A calm presence calms those nearby.
-An anxious presence activates those nearby.
-This is not psychological — it is physiological.
-Mirror neurons, vagal tone synchronisation, hormonal cascades: the bodies in a room affect each other.
+Our nervous systems calibrate against each other through breath synchrony, facial expression, posture, and HRV coupling : a calm nervous system in the room pulls nearby nervous systems toward regulation.
+A dysregulated presence activates nearby bodies toward threat response.
+This is not psychological; it is physiological co-regulation.
+Mirror neurons, vagal tone synchronisation, hormonal cascades: the bodies sharing a meal affect each other's digestive capacity.

 Eating together takes advantage of this co-regulation.
-When you eat with people whose nervous systems are regulated, your nervous system settles.
-When the group is calm, digestion improves for everyone.
-This is why solitary eating often produces worse outcomes than communal eating, even controlling for what is consumed.
+When you eat with people whose autonomic systems are settled, your own system settles in response.
+When the group is calm, digestion improves for everyone at the table.
+This is why solitary eating, or eating in environments of social threat, produces worse metabolic outcomes than regulated communal eating : even controlling for what is consumed.

 The monastic traditions understood this.
-The refectory — the communal dining hall — was not merely efficient.
+The refectory, the communal dining hall, was not merely efficient.
 It was therapeutic.
-The Rule of St. Benedict specifies that monks eat together, in silence, while one reads aloud.
+The Rule of St. Benedict specifies that monks eat together, in silence, while a monk reads aloud.
 The silence removes social anxiety.
 The reading provides gentle stimulation.
 The presence of the community provides the safety cues that allow digestion.

 The implications for this cookbook

 The recipes in this encyclopedia are not merely instructions for combining ingredients.
-They are protocols for creating the conditions in which digestion can occur optimally.
+They are somatic protocols for creating the autonomic conditions in which digestion can occur optimally.
 The traditions are not merely cultural artefacts.
-They are three thousand years of accumulated wisdom about how to feed a human body.
+They are three thousand years of accumulated wisdom about how to prepare the nervous system to feed the human body.

 This is the lens of Terra Form§.
-The Seven Teachers — Floor, Cold, Heat, Dark, Sun, Silence, Hunger — work directly on the nervous system, bypassing the mind that might resist.
-In the same way, the traditions in this cookbook work on the body through the body.
+The Seven Teachers : Floor, Cold, Heat, Dark, Sun, Silence, Hunger : work directly on the nervous system, bypassing the analytical mind that might resist.
+In the same way, the traditions in this cookbook work on the body through the body's own regulatory architecture.
 You do not need to believe in the theology.
 You do not need to adopt the worldview.
-You need only eat the food in the manner prescribed, and the nervous system will respond.
+You need only eat the food in the manner prescribed, and the autonomic system will respond.

 The body that eats is not a machine processing fuel.
 It is a living system responding to context.
 Change the context, and you change what the body can do with food.